-Why is it worthwhile to expand your circle of friends and reach out to new people?
-There are several reasons:
+Is it worthwhile to expand your circle of friends and reach out to meet new people?

-- New friends allow you to tap in to areas of yourself that are dormant or yet to be discovered.
+- Making new friends allow you to tap into areas of yourself that are dormant or yet to be discovered.
 I recently became a member of a blogging club, and I have learned so much about myself, my untapped abilities, and new career possibilities.
 Plus, I have new friends all over the world who have invited me for a visit!

-- New friends broaden your sphere of influence.
+- Making new friends broadens your sphere of influence.
 Do you have something valuable to offer the world?
 It doesn’t have to be a great idea or service or product.
-Even the smallest acts of kindness, love and generosity shared with another has a ripple effect on the world.
+Even the smallest acts of kindness, love, and generosity shared with another has a ripple effect on the world.
 There is no better place to start this ripple than with a friend.

 - One new friend can provide you with a network of potential additional new friends.
 You will be introduced to the friends of your new friend, and your circle of friendships can continue to grow exponentially if you desire it.

 - Putting yourself out there and reaching out to other people forces you to step out of your comfort zone and to stretch yourself.
 It might be uncomfortable at first, but the payoff is tremendous.

 Don’t let shyness or inertia prevent you from enjoying the shared value and benefits of interesting new friends.

 If you agree with the premise that making new friends is a valuable part of personal growth, then the next step is learning how to make new friends.

 Making new friends is not a passive activity.
 There are things to be done!

 How to make new friends.
 Take these 10 steps: